clintjedwards/gofer/website/docs/pipeline-configuration/overview.md

   // should always be through environment variables except in very rare circumstances: https://12factor.net/config env_vars = {
     "WAIT_DURATION" : "10s",

+    // Gofer handles secrets also!
+Simply use the command-line to enter secrets and then reference them
+    // in your config file by key.
+    "SECRET_LOGS_HEADER" : "{{secret_log_key}}"
   }

-  // Secrets are specified here to be pulled in from the scheduler
-  // scheduler configuration determines how the scheduler actually retrieves these secrets
-  // the key is what env var the secret should be injected as, the value is any extra configuration
-  // the scheduler might need to retrieve the secert(for vault it might be the path to the secret) secrets = {
-    "SECRET_LOGS_HEADER" : "example/config/for/secrets"
 }
-}

-task "depends_on_one" {
+task "depends_on_one" "ghcr.io/clintjedwards/experimental:log" {
-  image_name  = "ghcr.io/clintjedwards/experimental:log"
   description = <<EOT
 This task depends on the first task to finish with a successfull result.
 This means that if the first task fails this task will not run.